 The invisible child

-Have you ever wondered why nobody was there when you needed support the most?
-Have you ever experienced somebody else reaping the benefits from something you came up with?
-Did you feel your needs mattered to the people around you or was it more like everyone else seemed to matter more than you do?
+Have you ever wondered why no one was there when you needed support the most?
+Have you experienced others reaping the rewards of your work and taking credit for it?
+And did you feel that your needs truly mattered to those around you, or was it more that everyone else seemed more important than you?

-For me, the answer to those questions was a big YES.
-Only during the past number of years, could I understand why and then finally change this painful pattern that had been for almost my entire life.
+For me, the answer to these questions was always a big YES.
+Only in recent years have I understood why and finally been able to change this painful pattern that has been with me for most of my life.

 When I was young, I was what I would call an invisible child.
-The low maintenance daughter who never asked for anything.
+The low-maintenance daughter who never asked for anything.
 I was there and yet I was not.
-My mom even used to say that I was such a good and easy child that I did not need any attention.
-And for sure she meant very well when she said that.
-My good behaviour gave her the time and space she needed to focus on my younger brother, the household and other things.
-Nobody had any idea how this lack of attention would affect my future life.
+My mother even used to say that I was such a good and easy child that I didn’t need any attention.
+And of course she meant that as a compliment!
+My unassuming behavior gave her the time and space she needed to focus on my younger brother, the household, and other things.
+No one had any idea how this lack of attention would affect my future life.

 Looking for connection

-A sense of belonging is one of the fundamental human needs.
-We must feel connection, by both being seen and understood, in order for us to truly thrive.
-As children, we the need the attention of our caregivers.
-We need their unconditional presence.
-Not all day every day, but we need to know and experience that the connection with our parents is safe.
+A sense of belonging is one of the most basic human needs.
+We need to feel seen and understood in order to truly thrive.
+As children, we need our parents’ attention.
+We need their unconditional love and presence.
+It doesn’t have to be 24/7, but we need to know and experience that the connection with our parents is safe.
 Biologically speaking, our survival depends on them.
-But also, our emotional stability and health require this need to be met.
+But also, our emotional stability and well-being require this need to be met.

 But what about the invisible child?